darrenscerri/duplicate-package-checker-webpack-plugin/README.md

-# duplicate-package-checker-webpack-plugin
+# 🕵 duplicate-package-checker-webpack-plugin

 [![NPM version][npm-image]][npm-url] [![Downloads][downloads-image]][npm-url] [![Build Status](https://travis-ci.org/darrenscerri/duplicate-package-checker-webpack-plugin.svg?branch=master)](https://travis-ci.org/darrenscerri/duplicate-package-checker-webpack-plugin)

-Webpack plugin that warns you when multiple versions of the same package exist in a build.
+Webpack plugin that warns when your bundle contains multiple versions of the same package.

 ![duplicate-package-checker-webpack-plugin](https://raw.githubusercontent.com/darrenscerri/duplicate-package-checker-webpack-plugin/master/screenshot.png)

 ## Why?

-It might be possible that a single package gets included multiple times in a Webpack build due to different package versions.
-This situation may happen without any warning, resulting in extra bloat in your build and may lead to hard-to-find bugs.
+It might be possible that a single package gets included multiple times in a Webpack bundle due to different package versions.
+This situation may happen without any warning, resulting in extra bloat in your bundle and may lead to hard-to-find bugs.

-This plugin will warn you of such cases to minimize build size and avoid bugs caused by unintended duplicate packages.
+This plugin will warn you of such cases to minimize bundle size and avoid bugs caused by unintended duplicate packages.

 Motivation: https://github.com/webpack/webpack/issues/385 and https://github.com/webpack/webpack/issues/646.